What’s next for Ryan Fitzpatrick, 2018’s most improbable NFL star? ‘Enjoy the ride.’

 Over the summer, when Murphy spoke with Fitzpatrick, he sensed his old quarterback knew he’d have a chance to be successful.
 As the rest of the NFL dismissed Tampa Bay, Fitzpatrick saw potential.
 “Coach,” Fitzpatrick told him, “we’ve got some real good receivers.”

-Last Sunday, after beating the Eagles, Fitzpatrick swiped the clothes from wide receiver DeSean Jackson’s locker — flashy Windbreaker zipped down to the navel, aviator shades and two gold chains — and wore them to his postgame news conference.
+Last Sunday, after beating the Eagles, Fitzpatrick swiped the clothes from wide receiver DeSean Jackson’s locker — flashy windbreaker zipped down to the navel, aviator shades and two gold chains — and wore them to his postgame news conference.
 He first told reporters, stone-faced, the threads were his.
 “Game day wear,” he said.
 When Jackson barged into the room shirtless, Fitzpatrick cracked up laughing.
 A reporter asked if any of the clothes belonged to him.

 “The chest hair,” he said, “is mine.”